S4muii/ctf_writeups/wolvctf24/game_cet/README.md

 ![gif_trying_execve](assets/gif_trying_execve.gif)

-well . this was an epic fail right! . we have control over the first argument to the function given that it's a pointer . we can put arbitiry data that goes up to `0xf0` bytes . but we don't have control over the `$RSI` . we'll have to do with whatever that was left in it . that's okay though . let's look at `$RDX` tho .
+well . this was an epic fail right! . we have control over the first argument to the function given that it's a pointer . we can put arbitiry data that goes up to `0xf0` bytes . but we don't have control over the `$RSI` . we'll have to do with whatever that was left in it . that's okay we can leave that for later . the main worry is about `$RDX` . look at this . that's the part that calls the vtable[option].

 ```as